GhazaleZe/RecommenderSystem_lightFM/README.md

 # RecommenderSystem_lightFM :blush:
 ## Overview:
 Recommender systems are a very popular topic in e-commerce.
 They are frameworks and engines which help us to implement a recommender system easier.
 One of these engines is [LightFM](https://making.lyst.com/lightfm/docs/home.html) which is a satisfiable python framework.
+This project is part of a 4-person team project, each person has worked on a special package my package has been **LightFM**.
+You can see our final report in **Final_Report_Group8.pdf**.
 ## Goal:
 The goal is to implement a recommender system with LightFM with 3 of [Kaggle](https://www.kaggle.com/) datasets.
 3 data set and their related files are: